Joseph L. Mankiewicz: 1943–1952: 20th Century Fox

 Meanwhile, Siegel had hired screenwriter Philip Yordan to adapt Jerome Weidman's novel, I'll Never Go There Anymore into a feature film titled House of Strangers (1949).
 However, Yordan was fired after writing two-thirds of a first draft.
 Between assignments, Mankiewicz did an entire rewrite of the script, in which the Screen Writers Guild arbitrated a shared credit between him and Yordan.
-Mankiewicz angrily disagreed so Yordan was given the sole credit.
-Featuring Edward G. Robinson, Richard Conte and Susan Hayward, the story centers on Gino Monetti, an Italian-American ex-convict son of a banking family who seeks revenge against his brothers for turning him into the police.
-The film was entered into the 1949 Cannes Film Festival where Robinson won for Best Actor.
+Mankiewicz angrily disagreed, so Yordan was given the sole credit.
+Featuring Edward G. Robinson, Richard Conte and Susan Hayward, the story centers on Gino Monetti, an Italian-American ex-convict son of a banking family who seeks revenge against his brothers for turning him in to the police.
+The film was entered into the 1949 Cannes Film Festival where Robinson won the Best Actor Award.

 Following a trend of socially conscious films, including Gentleman's Agreement (1947) and The Snake Pit (1948), Zanuck purchased a story by Lesser Samuels about a racially charged encounter between a Black doctor and a white racist criminal.
 Yordan had written a script, which Mankiewicz promptly rewrote in six weeks.
-Titled No Way Out (1950), Mankiewicz cast Sidney Poitier in his screen debut while Richard Widmark played one of the racist brothers accusing Poitier of medical malpractice.
+Titled No Way Out (1950), Mankiewicz cast Sidney Poitier in his screen debut while Richard Widmark played one of the racist brothers who accuses Poitier's character of medical malpractice.

 L-R: Bette Davis, Gary Merrill, Anne Baxter and George Sanders in All About Eve.

-All About Eve (1950) originated from the 1946 Cosmopolitan short story "The Wisdom of Eve" by Mary Orr.
-Fox purchased the rights to Orr's story for $5,000 and Mankiewicz began writing the first draft while preparing for No Way Out.
+All About Eve was based on the short story "The Wisdom of Eve" written by Mary Orr and published in Cosmopolitan magazine in May 1946.
+Twentieth Century-Fox optioned the film rights to Orr's story for $5,000 in 1949.
+Mankiewicz began writing the first draft while preparing for No Way Out.
 Notably, he secluded himself for six weeks to laboriously write the draft at the San Ysidro Ranch near Santa Barbara.
 On March 7, 1950, Zanuck finished reading Mankiewicz's script and immediately sent a memo: "Without any question of a doubt you have done a remarkable job.
 The holes that were present in certain sections of the original treatment have disappeared."
-However, he delivered a lengthier memo, requesting a reduction of 50 pages.
+However, he delivered a lengthier memo, requesting a reduction of fifty pages.